exadel-inc/esl/src/modules/esl-panel-group/README.md

 - `accordion-group` - defines accordion behavior:
   * `single` (default) allows only one Panel to be open.
   * `multiple` allows any number of open Panels.
-- `reset-params` - json of action params to pass into panels when executing reset (e.g. mode changed)
+- `transform-params` - json of action params to pass into panels when executing reset action (happens when mode is changed)

 ### Events